 Form 706 must generally be filed and any tax due must be paid within nine months of the decedent's date of death.
 An automatic six-month extension of time to file is granted to estates that file IRS Form 4768, the Application for Extension of Time to File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes.

 Under certain limited circumstances, more additional time to file might also be granted.

 Which States Require Preparation of Form 706?

 Sometimes an estate can be taxable at the state level even if it's not taxable at the federal level, and this can require filing Form 706 even if no tax is due to the federal government.

-Twelve states and the District of Columbia impose state-level estate taxes of their own as of 2018, many with exemptions far less than what's currently offered by the federal government.
-As of 2018, the following states require that estates prepare and file IRS Form 706 at the state level, along with all necessary state estate tax forms, even if Form 706 isn't filed with the federal government:
+Twelve states and the District of Columbia impose state-level estate taxes of their own as of 2019, and some of their exemptions are far less than what's currently offered by the federal government.
+As of 2019, the following jurisdictions require that estates prepare and file IRS Form 706 at the state level, along with all necessary state estate tax forms, even if Form 706 isn't filed with the federal government.